 - The Egyptian plover is known as the crocodile bird because it cleans the teeth of crocodiles.

 - Pigs have 44 teeth, while armadillos have 104.
 This is because different animals have a different number of teeth.

 - However, other animals do not have teeth.
 The size of the animal does not depend on the number of its teeth.
 Aside from birds, the most massive creature on Earth, the blue whale, lacks teeth which may not be a big concern as its diet consists of tiny shrimp.

 - The tusk of the narwhal is essentially a giant tooth.

 - Want to know more about dolphin teeth?
 They have an additional protective layer over their teeth to toughen them as they age.
-Because of this layer, you can know the dolphin’s age by counting the rings of their protective tooth layer.
+Because of this layer, you can see the dolphin’s age by counting the rings of their protective tooth layer.

 - Humans lose their baby teeth during various times of childhood.
 On the other hand, bunnies lose their baby teeth while inside the womb.

-- Mosquitoes have 47 teeth!
+- Mosquitoes have 47 teeth.

 - Herbivores like cows and sheep do not have incisors.
 Instead, they use their lips to cut plants.

-Chimpanzees and Gorillas
+Chimpanzees And Gorillas